grauds/clematis.doc/docs/clematis-explained/testing/money-tracker.md

 };
 ````
 ... and subproject use this [preset](https://jestjs.io/docs/configuration#preset-string),
 see the line with `preset: '../../jest.preset.js'` in the following
 paragraph.

-### Jest Configuration In Subprojects
+## Configuration In Subprojects

 This example is for `apps/money-tracker-ui` application.
 The same configuration
 is copied to other modules with respect to `displayName`:

 ````typescript title="apps/money-tracker-ui/jest.config.ts"